 Subscription services are incredibly popular in the U.S. and it’s a market that is definitely increasing in the UK.
 The variety of products is just a bonus.
 From full-size products to just samples, you choose and get what you want.

 Nowadays, you can practically find anything from this kind of service.
 This market is huge and companies around the world are being more and more creative when they think about marketing in favour of their products.
 Graze box is a good example of it.

-Glossy Box was a box that I really enjoyed subscribing.
+Glossy Box was a box that I really enjoyed subscribing to.
 The designs of their boxes are stunning.
-The brands are attractive but deliver made things too difficult.
+The brands are attractive but delivery made things too difficult.